tchatzi/Authen-TOTP/README.md

     0.0.4
            Added missing test vectors
     0.0.3
-           Switched to L<Digest::SHA> in order to support SHA256 and SHA512 as well 0.0.2
+           Switched to Digest::SHA in order to support SHA256 and SHA512 as well 0.0.2
            Added Digest::HMAC_SHA1 and MIME::Base32 to cpanfiles requires (still getting acquainted with Minilla)